-This mysterious loch has been the subject of much argument, debate and speculation over the years, which will most probably continue for years to come.
+This mysterious loch has been the subject of much argument, debate and speculation over the years, which will most probably continue for many more years to come.

 A beautiful sight in the daytime and very mysterious at night, the loch has provoked comment from all quarters, including witnesses, scientists and authors, some of which I have quoted here.
 You may well have your own theories about the monster.